Types Of Reports

 Report Options

-Use WithReportFormats, WithReportFolder, WithReportFileName, WithReportingInterval, WithReportFinalizer, or WithoutReports to control output behavior.
-If report file name is omitted or blank, runtime uses {TestSuite}_{TestName}_{yyyyMMdd_HHmmss} (UTC).
-Explicit report file names preserve spaces and dots, and only invalid filename characters are sanitized to underscores.
+Use WithReportFormats, WithReportFolder, WithReportFileName, WithReportingInterval, and WithoutReports to control local output behavior.
+Run() returns the same full LoadStrikeRunResult artifact that powers local report generation and final sink callbacks.
+If the report file name is omitted or blank, runtime uses {TestSuite}_{TestName}_{yyyyMMdd_HHmmss}, where the timestamp comes from the run's created UTC time.
+Explicit report file names preserve spaces and dots, only invalid filename characters are sanitized to underscores, and generated local report files use LF line endings across SDKs.

 Report Formats